Shakers: Celibacy and children

 Shakers were celibate; procreation was forbidden after they joined the society (except for women who were already pregnant at admission).
 Children were added to their communities through indenture, adoption, or conversion.
 Occasionally a foundling was anonymously left on a Shaker doorstep.
 They welcomed all, often taking in orphans and the homeless.
 For children, Shaker life was structured, safe and predictable, with no shortage of adults who cared about their young charges.

-When Shaker youths, girls and boys, reached the age of 21, they were free to leave or to remain with the Shakers.
+When Shaker youths, girls and boys, reached the age of 21, they were permitted to choose whether to leave or fully convert to the Shaker faith.
 Unwilling to remain celibate, many chose to leave; today there are thousands of descendants of Shaker-raised seceders.

 Gender roles

 Shaker religion valued women and men equally in religious leadership.
 The church was hierarchical, and at each level women and men shared authority.
 This was reflective of the Shaker belief that God was both female and male.
-They believed men and women were equal in the sight of God, and should be treated equally on earth, too.
+They believed men and women were equal in the sight of God, and should be treated equally on Earth, too.
 Thus two Elders and two Eldresses formed the Ministry at the top of the administrative structure.
 Two lower-ranking Elders and two Eldresses led each family, women overseeing women and men overseeing men.
+This allowed the continuation of church leadership when there was a shortage of men.

 In their labor, Shakers followed traditional gender work-related roles.
-Their homes were segregated by sex, as were women and men's work areas.
+To prevent gender mixing and thus preserve chastity, Shaker homes and workrooms were segregated into men and women's areas.
 Women worked indoors spinning, weaving, cooking, sewing, cleaning, washing, and making or packaging goods for sale.
 In good weather, groups of Shaker women were outdoors, gardening and gathering wild herbs for sale or home consumption.
 Men worked in the fields doing farm work and in their shops at crafts and trades.
-This allowed the continuation of church leadership when there was a shortage of men.